meonwax/dotfiles/README.md

 # My personal configuration files

 These files should work on all major Linux distributions as long as the required packages are installed.
+I'm using *bash*, so no fancy *zsh* configuration.

 ## Setup